virtadpt/exocortex-halo/web_search_bot/README.md

 Requires BeautifulSoup4 (http://www.crummy.com/software/BeautifulSoup/) to parse the HTML returned by the search engines.
 Try installing it from your distro's default package repositories - Arch Linux and Ubuntu v14.04 have it already so you don't need to set it up yourself.

-web_search_bot.py currently only supports up to thirty (30) search results.
+web_search_bot.py currently only supports up to forty (40) search results.
 Specifying an invalid number causes it to default to ten (10).